-The underwriting performance at an aggregated level is reflected by the gross written premiums for each line of business compared with the claims and expenses as shown in table A2.1.
+The underwriting performance at an aggregated level is reflected by the gross earned premiums for each line of business compared with the claims and expenses as shown in table A2.1.

-Insurance with profit participation (participating savings products) shows an increase in Gross earned premiums of EUR +12m.
-Unit-linked insurance shows an increase in Gross earned premiums of EUR +1,850m, while there was an increase of EUR +3m in the non-life business.
-The business lines other life insurance and health insurance showed increasing Gross earned premiums as well.
+Insurance with profit participation (participating savings products) shows an decrease in Gross earned premiums of EUR -11m.
+Unit-linked insurance shows a decrease in Gross earned premiums of EUR -1,417m, while there was an increase of EUR +8m in the Health insurance business.
+The business lines other life insurance and non-life showed increasing Gross earned premiums as well.
 New contracts are mainly issued in unit-linked savings products at NLP Group.